 7. Change graphics driver settings

-Both NVIDIA Control Panel and AMD Radeon software let you change quite a few settings.
+NVIDIA Control Panel and AMD Radeon software let you change several settings.

 These settings significantly impact your gaming performance, and disabling or enabling some options can fix your micro stuttering.